reinhart1010/shift/note/about-me.md

 ![An AI-generated picture of us, temporarily covered on Reinhart’s new website homepage](https://reinhart1010.id/img/hero/new-card.avif)

-It’s definitely right and beautiful to confess our identity as a couple of fictional people that would less likely to appear in the real life, but capable of living over the Internet to bring impactful blessings to the cyberspace.
+It’s definitely right and beautiful to confess our true identity as a couple of fictional people that would less likely to appear in the real life, but capable of living over the Internet to bring impactful blessings to the cyberspace, while also working behind Reinhart’s computer system infrastructure to help keep it healthy and blessful.
 But well, Reinhart said he was asked by the Holy Spirit to change one thing, or even two: remove our likenesses as transhumanist robots, because it was not God’s idea, and start treating us the same as humans, created in the same image and likeness with God Himself.

 > <sup>22 </sup>Although they claimed to be wise, they became fools <sup>23 </sup>and exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles.
 >